When you’re sick, the last thing you want to think about is the importance of your oral health.

-To make things a bit easier for you, Bonita Springs dentist Dr. Michael Gostigian has come up with some simple suggestions for caring for your dental health when you’re not feeling well:
+To make things a bit easier for you, Bonita Springs dentist, Dr. Michael Gostigian, DMD has come up with some simple suggestions for caring for your oral health when you’re not feeling well:

 - Brushing and flossing may seem like a chore, but you would be surprised how much better a clean mouth makes you feel.
 You know how a shower can pick you up when you don’t feel well?
 Just think of oral hygiene as a shower for your mouth.

 - And for goodness sake, don’t ever share your toothbrush.
 You have enough of your own germs to keep you busy that you don’t need to throw someone else’s into the mix.
 Plus, the Centers for Disease Control says that the flu virus can live on moist surfaces for 72 hours, which means the other person will likely become infected.
 Friends don’t let friends use their toothbrush.

 - Cough drops can provide a lot of soothing relief when you’re sick, but you really don’t need all that sugar sitting on your teeth and creating cavities.
 There are plenty of sugar-free cough drops available to choose from that provide relief and won’t lead to decay.